vincentberenz/playful_turtlesim/README.md

 (press 'q' to exit)

-You should see your turtle chasing any other turtles going close to its home (a virtual point a the bottom of the simulared area).
+You should see your turtle chasing any other turtles going close to its home (a virtual point a the bottom of the simulated area).

 ## Check the code